Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: Construction and classification of crystalline TI

-and $U^f(1)$ charge conservation (\ref{8-component U(1)}), where $\chi=(0,1,0,1,0,1,0,1)^T$.
-Without $U^f(1)$ charge conservation, there are four linear independent solutions to the ``null-vector'' problem (\ref{null-vector}) which correspond to four independent backscattering terms (\ref{Td backscattering}).
-Nevertheless, these backscattering terms are not compatible with $U^f(1)$ charge conservation, hence we cannot fully gap out the 1D gapless modes on $\tau_3$ in a symmetric way.
+On the other hand, without $U^f(1)$ charge conservation, there is four linear independent solutions to the ``null-vector'' problem (\ref{null-vector}) which correspond to four independent backscattering terms (\ref{backscattering}).
+Nevertheless, these backscattering terms are not compatible with $U^f(1)$ charge conservation, which confirms the results of the anomaly indicators.

 For $\zeta_1=1$ and $\zeta_{2,3}=3$, the 1D gapless theory on each $\tau_3$ is described by another non-chiral Luttinger liquid (\ref{Luttinger}), with $K=(\sigma^z)^{\oplus4}$ and $\Phi=(\phi_1,\cdot\cdot\cdot,\phi_8)^T$.
 Under $\bs{M}_{1,2}$, the bosonic field $\Phi$ transformed as Eq. (\ref{K-matrix symmetry}), with